CodeYourFuture/syllabus/docs/contributing/minutes.md

 - Radically different expectations depending on buddies
 - No strong technical leads in some regions
 - Ask the questions, and validate the assumptions
-- Make clearer - don't waste our time
-- Do we need to make changes to the curriculum
 - A hard to achieve dream: someone with goal to be around first few sessions on a Saturday.
 Have a conversation with every trainee and assess every few weeks in sessions.
 Having conversations with buddies.
 What have you been seeing in their code?
 - They need to have difficult conversations with people who aren't getting it and not thriving on the course.
 - After every module, check progress and if they're not doing the stuff then there needs to be an intervention.
 - Continue handing out a PIP with a meaningful conversation.
-- Trainees haven't understood what is wrong - and don't know when they are doing something wrong
+- Often trainees haven't understood what is wrong - and don't know when they are doing something wrong
 - Sometimes the problem is simple to fix: keyboard is in the wrong language!

 #### WM5 JS1 checkin

 - Trial: around the end of JS1 - have a conversation with every trainee in West Midlands for no more than one hour.
 In an ideal world, do this every 2 weeks.
 But it will be a starting point.
 A week's worth of work.
-- Get key volunteers to have this discussion and write down the guidelines.
+- Get key volunteers to have these discussions and write down the guidelines
-- PD volunteers are a step removed from volunteers
 - Consider role for engineering managers in the organisation
 - Start small with regions like West Midlands